Dessie0/TwitchMinecraftSync/README.md

 You can also utilize permission roles that are granted or taken away as needed.
 Vault is required for this reason.
 <br><br> Additionally, you can perform different commands and roles for each tier.

-The default config.yml can be seen below.
+The default configurations can be seen below.

 <details>
     <summary>config.yml</summary>